biolab/orange3-imageanalytics/doc/widgets/imageviewer.rst

 -----------

 The **Image Viewer** widget can display images from a data set, which are stored locally or on the internet.
+The widget will look for an attribute with *type=image* in the third header row.
 It can be used for image comparison, while looking for similarities or discrepancies between selected data instances (e.g. bacterial growth or bitmap representations of handwriting).